Francis Lee (footballer): Derby County

+Lee played two seasons at Derby, making 80 appearances and scoring 30 goals.
+On 24 April 1976, the final day of the 1975–76 season, he played his last game as a professional footballer in a 6–2 win at against Ipswich Town, in which he scored two goals.

+International career

+Lee made his debut for England, aged 24 on 11 December 1968 in a friendly game against Bulgaria at Wembley Stadium.
+His first goal came in his next game, a 5–0 win, again in a friendly, against France on 12 March 1969.
+The same year, Lee played on a "Rest of the UK" team in a match against Wales to mark the investiture of the Prince of Wales.
+Lee played the first half of the match and scored what turned out to be the winning goal in the 33rd minute.

+Lee represented England at the 1970 FIFA World Cup in Mexico and was the first English player ever to receive a card in a World Cup, for kicking Brazil's goalkeeper, Félix.
+He played in the World Cup games against Romania, Brazil as well as the game in which England were eliminated, a 3–2 defeat by West Germany at the Estadio de Guanajuato in León.

 Business career

 After his playing career, Lee moved into business.
-His toilet roll manufacturing business once employed Peter Kay, later a famous comedian, who mentions his time there in his autobiography "The Sound of Laughter".
+His toilet roll manufacturing business FH Lee Ltd once employed Peter Kay, later a famous comedian, who mentions his time there in his autobiography, The Sound of Laughter.

 In 1994, Lee became chairman of Manchester City, ousting Peter Swales from the position by purchasing £3 million of shares at a price of £13.35 per share.
 Lee was welcomed as a hero by City's supporters, who had formed a movement named Forward With Franny backing his attempt to gain control of the club.
 Upon becoming chairman, Lee made a series of extravagant claims about his plans for the club, announcing that "This will be the happiest club in the land.
 The players will be the best paid and we'll drink plenty of champagne, celebrate and sing until we're hoarse".
 In 1995, he appointed his friend Alan Ball as manager, but the appointment proved unsuccessful and the club were relegated.
 Lee stepped down in 1998, with the club on the brink of relegation to the third tier of English football, a fate that Lee had dismissed at the previous annual general meeting by saying that he would "jump off the Kippax" if the club were relegated.
 He was succeeded by David Bernstein.
-Lee retained a shareholding after leaving the board of directors but later sold all his shares to Thaksin Shinawatra.
+Lee retained a shareholding after leaving the board of directors but later sold all his shares to Thaksin Shinawatra in 2007.